rust-lang/book/nostarch/chapter11.md

 Under the surface, the `assert_eq!` and `assert_ne!` macros use the operators `==` and `!=`, respectively.
 When the assertions fail, these macros print their arguments using debug formatting, which means the values being compared must implement the `PartialEq` and `Debug` traits.
-All the primitive types and most of the standard library types implement these traits.
-For structs and enums that you define, you’ll need to implement `PartialEq` to assert that values of those types are equal or not equal.
-You’ll need to implement `Debug` to print the values when the assertion fails.
+All primitive types and most of the standard library types implement these traits.
+For structs and enums that you define yourself, you’ll need to implement `PartialEq` to assert equality of those types.
+You’ll also need to implement `Debug` to print the values when the assertion fails.
 Because both traits are derivable traits, as mentioned in Listing 5-12 in Chapter 5, this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum